behenate/fine-element-method-solver/Readme.md

-# Heat Transfer Equation Solution Project
+# Heat Transfer Equation Solution

 This project solves the heat transfer equation using finite element method.